 Elevated sea levels can exacerbate the damaging effects of coastal storms.
 On January 5, 2023, wave heights reached 28 feet offshore from Monterey Bay, and arrived simultaneously with spring high tides.
 Strong onshore winds, which drive and add force to local storm waves and swells from distant storms, further elevated wave heights.
-Waves eroded the 20-30 foot high bluffs along West Cliff Drive in Santa Cruz, destroying sections of the heavily used roadway and pedestrian path.
-These co-occurring wave, storm surge, and high tide conditions also destroyed the historic wooden pier at Seacliff State Beach, flooded coastal streets and roads, and damaged both private development and public infrastructure along the northern Monterey Bay shoreline.
+Waves eroded the 20-30-foot-high bluffs along West Cliff Drive in Santa Cruz, destroying sections of the heavily used roadway and pedestrian path and endangering public safety.
+The co-occurring storm surge, large wave and high tide conditions also destroyed the historic wooden pier at Seacliff State Beach, flooded coastal streets and roads, and damaged both private development and public infrastructure along the northern Monterey Bay shoreline.
 Such extreme storms are anticipated to increase in frequency and intensity due to climate change.
-The cumulative impact of these storm impacts, combined with accelerating sea level rise, will result in even more significant damage along California's coast.
+The cumulative impact of these storm impacts, combined with accelerating sea level rise, will result in even more significant damage along California's shoreline, including impacts to water supply and transportation infrastructure.